jchristi/syndicat/doc/Architecture.md

 implementations.
 Another consideration is how long-lived the full article content would live.
 In many cases, the full article might be desired for longer than normal feed articles (think archived or saved articles).

+MariaDB has its own options for [page compression](https://mariadb.com/kb/en/library/compression/).

 # HTTP Server
 See https://www.nginx.com/blog/5-performance-tips-for-node-js-applications/